 - Black Garlic - Black garlic is a bit trickier to find.
-It can be found at specialty grocery stores but if you cannot find it in stores, you can find it online as well.
+It can be found at specialty grocery stores but if you cannot find it in stores, you can find it online on Amazon as well.

 - Cooking Sake - Cooking sake is slightly saltier and has less alcohol content than regular drinking sake.
 If you can't find this, you can substitute it with regular sake, dry sherry or omit it.

 - Mirin - Mirin is similar to sake but is sweeter and has a lower alcohol content.
 If you cannot find mirin, you can mix 1 teaspoon of sugar with 2 tablespoons of dry sherry, sake or water and use that instead.

 - Furikake - Sprinkle on some homemade furikake seasoning for some extra umami and flavor

 To maximize the surface area on the eggplant, so that we can get the extra glaze on it I like to make slices on the eggplant lengthwise.
 I don't slice it all the way and keep the stem intact so that it keeps the eggplant together.
 This makes it easier to flip when it is browning in the oven.